Hovhannisyan111/Hovhannisyan111/README.md

 ## 🧠 About Me

-DevOps-focused IT student with hands-on experience building and deploying applications using Kubernetes, CI/CD pipelines, and cloud infrastructure.
+DevOps-focused IT student with hands-on experience building and deploying applications.

 I enjoy automating workflows, working with containerized environments, and designing scalable systems.
 Currently expanding my knowledge in cloud-native technologies and infrastructure automation.